kahnu044/wordpress-docker/WebSite/wp-content/plugins/essential-blocks/readme.txt

 Keep your website's loading speed fast and secure against heavy scripts and CSS files with the Asset Regeneration feature.

 ##🖊️ COMPATIBILITY WITH GOOGLE FONTS
 Choose any Google Font you prefer from a collection of 1,000+ font families available using Essential Blocks.
-Now, you can give your websites a customized look with stunning typographies.
+Now, you can give your websites a customized look with stunning typography.

 ##💻 RESPONSIVE ON ALL DEVICES
 Directly from your Gutenberg block editor, you can control each block’s responsiveness individually.
 With flexible, responsive customization options, make your website user-friendly for all devices.

-##💫 ADVANCED ANIMATION FOR PAGE BUILDER
+##💫 ADVANCED ANIMATION WITH GSAP FOR PAGE BUILDER (PRO)
 With our latest exclusive feature, animation, you can design every block with a stunning animated appearance.
+Add smooth transitions, scroll effects and vibrant animations.
 Grab users’ attention instantly with eye-catching animations, transitions, and many more.

 ##⚡ DYNAMIC TAGS & ACF SUPPORT (PRO)
 Enhance the flexibility and customization options of your Gutenberg-built website and easily add custom fields to posts, pages, or custom post types with dynamic placeholders or variables generated from various parameters or data sources.

-##💡 INTERACTIVE ANIMATION FOR ENGAGING WEBSITES (PRO)
-Bring your content to life effortlessly with our Interactive Animation feature.
-Add smooth transitions, scroll effects and vibrant animations to captivate visitors and enhance user experience.

 ##🖼️ READY GUTENBERG PATTERNS BUILT WITH BLOCKS
 Get stunningly designed, ready-to-use Gutenberg block patterns for your WordPress website.
 Instantly add a block layout to Gutenberg or your site editor to make your website-building experience faster and more effective.